p≡p for Outlook¶

 When the communication partner’s Privacy Status is Yellow (Secure) or Green (Secure & Trusted), the e-mail will automatically be sent encrypted when the user clicks ‘Send’.
 If the user would like to disable protection on a case by case basis, then the user can do so by clicking the Privacy Status and selecting ‘Disable Protection’.

-The Privacy Status as well as the rating for a communication partner will change from Yellow (Secure) or Green (Secure & Trusted) to Gray (Unsecure) and the message will be sent unencrypted when the user presses ‘Send’.
+The Privacy Status as well as the rating for a communication partner will change from Yellow (Secure) or Green (Secure & Trusted) to Disabled and the message will be sent unencrypted when the user presses ‘Send’.

 p≡p for Outlook Options¶